MariioM/Matsort.h/README.md

 <h2>Contribution</h2>
 If you find any bugs or have suggestions for improving the program or adding functionalities, please feel free to open an issue or submit a pull request.
+<b>In case of adding a functionality, is MANDATORY to modify the VersionNotes file.</b>

 <h2>License</h2>
 This project is licensed under the GPU GPLv3 - see the <a href="https://github.com/MariioM/Matsort.h/blob/main/LICENSE">LICENSE</a> file for details.